colincsl/TemporalConvolutionalNetworks/README.md

 ### Data

 The features used for each dataset are linked below.
-The videos features are the output of a Spatial CNN trained using image and motion information as mentioned in the paper.
-To get features from the MERL dataset talk to Bharat Signh.
+The video features are the output of a Spatial CNN trained using image and motion information as mentioned in the paper.
+To get features from the MERL dataset talk to Bharat Signh at UMD.

-Each set of features should be placed in the folder `[TCN_directory]/features/[dataset]`.
+Each set of features should be placed in the ``features`` folder (e.g., `[TCN_directory]/features/GTEA/SpatialCNN/`).

 * [50 Salads (mid-level action granularity)](https://drive.google.com/open?id=0B2EDVAtaGbOtUTJpdWxOc0pEaEk)
 * [50 Salads (eval/higher-level action granularity)](https://drive.google.com/open?id=0B2EDVAtaGbOtUUFISWNxMjFBQkk)